The hero instinct is an increasingly popular concept in relationship psychology.

 The hero instinct is something that a woman can actually trigger, which will set your relationship up for long lasting success.

 James Bauer has created a free online video where he provides the best introduction to the hero instinct you can get.
-You can view the video here.
+Watch the excellent free video here.

 This video is essential viewing if you want to understand what the hero instinct is all about.
 James Bauer reveals the phrases, texts and little requests that you can use right now to pull at your man’s heartstrings.